veggiemonk/awesome-docker/README.md

 - [Crashcart](https://github.com/oracle/crashcart) - Sideload Linux binaries into a running container for troubleshooting by [@Oracle][oracle]
 - [Devstep](https://github.com/fgrehm/devstep) :skull: - Development environments powered by Docker and buildpacks by [@fgrehm][fgrehm]
 - [Dinghy](https://github.com/codekitchen/dinghy) - An alternative way to use Docker on Mac OS X using Docker Machine with virtualbox, vmware, xhyve or parallels
+- [DIP](https://github.com/bibendi/dip) - CLI utility for straightforward provisioning and interacting with an application configured by docker-compose.
+By [@bibendi](https://github.com/bibendi)
 - [DLite](https://github.com/nlf/dlite) - Simplest way to use Docker on OSX, no VM needed.
 By [@nlf](https://github.com/nlf)
 - [dobi](https://github.com/dnephin/dobi) - A build automation tool for Docker applications.
 By [@dnephin](https://github.com/dnephin)
 - [Docker Missing Tools](https://github.com/nandoquintana/docker-missing-tools) - A set of bash commands to shortcut typical docker dev-ops.
 An alternative to creating typical helper scripts like "build.sh" and "deploy.sh" inside code repositories.
 By [@NandoQuintana](https://github.com/nandoquintana).